-If your shares are registered directly in your name, we are sending these proxy materials directly to you.
+If your shares are registered directly in your name, we will send these proxy materials directly to you.
 If the record holder of your shares is a nominee, you will receive proxy materials from such nominee.

-Q: How Do I Vote?
+O: How Do I Vote?